Government Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for government roles in New Mexico?

 H-1B visas dominate government sponsorship in New Mexico, particularly for scientific research and engineering positions at the national laboratories.
 O-1 visas are used for distinguished researchers and scientists.
 L-1 visas apply to federal contractors with international operations.
-J-1 exchange visitor programs are common for research collaborations and postdoctoral positions.
+J-1 visa exchange visitor programs are common for research collaborations and postdoctoral positions.

 How to find government visa sponsorship jobs in New Mexico?